Wok fried Kadai chicken for an Indian meal no matter what

 Chop the onion and tomatoes into little pieces and cut the chicken into bite-sized chunks.

 In a wok, bring the oil to heat over a high flame.
 When it starts sizzling, throw in the chopped onion and stir on a high heat for two minutes until it turns soft and golden brown.

 Keep stirring for another two minutes until they disintegrate and then stir in the chicken.
-Let the chicken cook, stirring from time to time for five minutes.
+Let the chicken cook, stirring from time to time for 15 minutes.
 Then lower the flame, mix in the garam masala and cover for another two minutes to finish off and add salt.

 Sprinkle with the fresh coriander and eat with some toasted wholemeal pitta bread.